State of Georgia Tax Payment Plans Overview

 Whether utilizing the online or paper application, the DOR will notify the taxpayer if they accept or deny their payment plan.
 The DOR states that taxpayers should expect to be notified as to the status of their Payment Agreement applications within 30 days after the DOR has received the application.
 If the DOR accepts the proposal, the taxpayer gets notified via mail.
 The letter will include the duration (number of monthly payments).
 It will also tell the taxpayer the amount of each monthly payment, and when the taxpayer must make the first payment.

-Interest will continue to accrue on the taxes owed, and the DOR may still confiscate state or federal refunds.
+Interest will continue to accrue on the taxes owed.
+The DOR may still confiscate state or federal refunds, and it can issue a state tax execution (also known as a tax lien).
 However, all other forms of enforced collection will be suspended as long as the taxpayer stays current with the terms of the payment agreement.

 Modifying An Existing GA Tax Payment Plan